People also ask:

 Insurance companies are experts at paying out as little as possible in claims.
 You need an expert that can keep fighting for you, even after the appraisal has been completed.

-What can I do if an insurance company won’t pay?
+What can I do if an insurance company won’t pay for diminished value?

 There are extreme measures such as litigation, but far easier paths are sometimes available.
 If there was no valid basis upon which an insurer denies your claim, complaints can be made to State Insurance Departments for Unfair Claim Practices.
 Escalating claims to supervisors at company home offices can also be effective measures one can take.